XiaofengdiZhu/GigavoltDoc/src/en/base/shift/simple.md

 ### ⭕ Vanilla

-* Outputs from top and back.
+* Outputs from the top and back ports.
 * You have to manually adjust the delay time in the dialog.

 ### ⚡ Gigavolt

-* Outputs from top.
+* Outputs from the top port.
 * You can't manually adjust the delay time.
-The delay time is adjustable by the voltage from the back.
-The initial delay time is 0.01 second, when the back input voltage increases 1 V, the delay time increases 0.01 second.
+The delay time can only be adjusted by the voltage from the back.
+The initial delay time is 0.01 seconds, when the back input voltage increases 1 V, the delay time increases 0.01 seconds.
 If the back input voltage is greater than or equal to 0xFF V, the delay time reaches the maximum value of 2.56 seconds.

 ## SR Latch <Badge text="v1.0" type="info"/>